homerhanumat/gotlands/README.md

 The source files for the site are contained in the `public` directory.

-I like to write my JavaScript in the ECMAScript 6, but there are plenty of old browsers out there that need 5.1, so I my local site development is set up to automatically "transpile" my Javascript 6 file (see `public/_dist/custom.js`) into the version 5.1 file (see `public/js/custom-5.js`) that is actually inserted into web pages.
+I like to write my JavaScript in the ECMAScript 6, but there are plenty of old browsers out there that need 5.1, so my local site development is set up to automatically "transpile" my Javascript 6 file (see `public/_dist/custom.js`) into the version 5.1 file (see `public/js/custom-5.js`) that is actually inserted into web pages.
 For this I require the node program [Babel](https://babeljs.io/),